 What Are Extraordinary Circumstances in Flight Delays?

 So what constitutes an extraordinary circumstance?
-Are there any instances in which passengers can make a successful claim even if they’ve experienced a delay due to extraordinary circumstances?
+Are there any instances in which passengers can make a claim even if they’ve experienced a delay due to extraordinary circumstances?
 In this article, we’ll answer these questions and more as we explore what counts as extraordinary circumstances in flight delays.

 What Are Extraordinary Circumstances?